• Skip to primary navigation

 The 5 Best Substitutes for Picante Sauce

-There are plenty of substitutes that will give your dish the same flavorful punch.
+There are plenty of substitutes that will give your dish the same flavorful punch - and for binding swaps like eggs, see eggs in meatballs substitutes explained.

 Here are the five best substitutes for Picante sauce: